 The research projects can cover a wide range of topics in time-domain astronomy - novae, supernovae, stellar mergers, AGNs, electromagnetic counterparts of gravitational waves (EMGW), near-earth asteroids and more.
 Students can be involved in simulations, software development for robotic telescopes, data processing and analysis of astronomical photometric and spectroscopic data and much more.
 During their research projects students not only gain valuable research and technical skills but learn how to conduct scientific work in an international environment as part of an international team.

 Students interested in the GROWTH SURF Program apply directly to GROWTH SURF.
 Information for prospective applicants is available on the GROWTH website.

-Specific projects being offerred for summer 2020 can be found here.
+Specific projects being offered for summer 2020 can be found here.

 Caltech's Student-Faculty Programs Office provides administrative support to the GROWTH SURF program.
 Once selected for the GROWTH SURF program, students will receive additional information from the SFP Office.